-In the circumstances, it is evident from the above that the Trust's request for a contribution is not only necessary to make the development acceptable in planning terms it is directly related to the development; and fairly and reasonably related in scale and kind to the development.

-The contribution will ensure that Health services are maintained for current and future generations and that way make the development sustainable.
+In the circumstances, it is evident from the above that the Trust's request for a contribution is not only necessary to make the development acceptable in planning terms it is also directly related to the development; and fairly and reasonably related in scale and kind to the development.
+The contribution will ensure that the health services are maintained for current and future generations as well as ensure that the development is sustainable.